magento/magento2-samples/sample-module-custom-deploymentconfig/README.md

 	* `createConfigData()`: Creates the required array structure to be stored in the deployment configuration
 	* `validate()`: Validates user input

-3. Clean the Magento cache
+3. Clean the Magento cache.

-4. Run `php <path to Magento root>/bin/magento setup:config:set --help` to make sure the custom option is present
+4. Run `php <path to Magento root>/bin/magento setup:config:set --help` to make sure the custom option is present.

 ## Tests